wlittler/HTMLIntroductory/syllabus/06 Intro Bootstrap.md

 ### Responsive Utility

-The use of this classes will allow us to show or hide content/elements according the device specified.
+The use of this class will allow us to show or hide content/elements according the device specified.
 For example you can set a content/element to show only on phone and be hidden when the device is bigger or showing something only for big screens and hidden for tables/phones.
 You can use `.visible-*` or `.hidden_*` when `*` could be xs, sm, md, or lg which represents the size of the screen.

 ![Available classes](/images/available-table.jpg)

 ### Navigation

-We will be using the Bootstrap navigation menu that  allows to have links on the page.
+We will be using the Bootstrap navigation menu that allows us to have links on the page.
 This navigation is responsive.
 Bootstrap website has an example but I find it a bit complex to understand and it has more than what we need in our project, so I came with a simpler version of the navigation that we will be using in our project, take a look:

 ```html
 <nav class="navbar navbar-default navbar-fixed-top" role="navigation">